jprante/elasticsearch-plugin-deploy/README.md

 Deployed plugins are stored under the deploy plugins' directory in the Elasticsearch plugins folder.

-If URLs are to be used in `path` for remote access, the URL domain has to be configured beforehand in Elasticsearch node settings in a list of permitted domains.
+If URLs are to be used in `path` for remote access, the URL domain has to be configured beforehand in Elasticsearch settings by a list of permitted domains.

     plugins.deploy.domains:
         - foo.com